Autodesk/pgbelt/docs/quickstart.md

 ## Step 7: Enable write traffic to the destination host

+Enabling write traffic to the destination host is done outside of PgBelt, with your application.

+## Step 8: Teardown pgbelt replication and leftover objects!

-This is done outside of PgBelt, with your application.
-Note -- reverse replication will be ongoing until you feel a rollback is unnecessary.
-To stop reverse replication, simply run the following:
+Up until this step, reverse replication will be ongoing.
+It is meant to do this until you feel a rollback is unnecessary.
+To stop reverse replication, and consider your pgbelt migration **complete**, simply run the following:

+    $ belt teardown testdatacenter1 database1
-    $ belt teardown-back-replication testdatacenter1 database1
+    $ belt teardown testdatacenter1 database1 --full

+The first command will tear down all replication jobs if still running.
+At this point, you should only have your reverse replication running.
+It will also tear down all of the pgbelt replication job objects in the database, including the `pglogical` role used by the jobs.

+The second command will run through the first command, and finally drop the `pglogical` extension from the database.
+This is separated out because the extension drop tends to hang if the previous steps are done right beforehand.
+When run separately, the DROP command likely will run without hanging or run in significantly less time.

 # (Optional) Rolling Back